alexandrupaler/qxx/README.md

-## K7M - an algorithm to map circuits to NISQ
+## K7M - an method to map circuits to NISQ

 K7M is a heuristic to find a good initial mapping of qubits such that a small number of SWAPS is introduced.
 The general idea of K7M is that the initial